RegioHub/nutscoder/README.md

 ## Installation

-You can install the development version of nutscoder like so:
+You can install the development version of {nutscoder} like so:

 ``` r
 remotes::install_github("long39ng/nutscoder")